 Every quarter, many money managers have to disclose what they’ve bought and sold, via “13F” filings.
 Their latest moves can shine a bright light on smart stock picks.

-and David Ott, who had previously worked together at Julian Robertson’s respected Tiger Management firm.
+Today, let’s look at Viking Global Investors, founded in 1999 by Andreas Halvorsen and David Ott, who had previously worked together at Julian Robertson’s respected Tiger Management firm.
 Viking is known as a long-short global equity fund, meaning that it aims to maintain long positions in companies on which it’s bullish and short positions in those where it’s bearish.

 The company’s reportable stock portfolio totaled $14.4 billion in value as of Dec.
 31, 2012.